-Wheat needs quite a bit of water, so be sure to irrigate regularly.
-If possible, set up an irrigation system that will water your plants automatically so that you don’t have to do it by hand every day.
+Wheat needs a lot of water, so be sure to rinse regularly.
+If possible, set up an irrigation system that will water your plants automatically so you don’t have to do it by hand daily.

 4. Harvest at the right time.

 Timing is everything when it comes to harvesting wheat.
 You want to wait until the grain is fully mature before cutting it down.
 Otherwise, you won’t get as much grain, and it won’t be as high quality.

 5. Store your grain correctly.